Zavarov/JRA/README.md

 that has been leaked accidentally, but also makes the life easier for Reddit, since they don't have to store the granted tokens longer than necessary.

+In order to simply this process, two Client implementation are already provided.
+ScriptClient can be used to create an instance, acting on behalf of a user.
+The class UserlessClient creates an anonymous instance.

 ### Installing

 In order to install this project, simply execute the maven command: